-Join the Movement to Renationalise the NHS!
+Join the Movement to Reverse Americanisation and Renationalise our NHS!

-Three Actions to Save Your NHS!
+Four Actions to Save Your NHS!

-1.Sign our petition
+2.Sign our petition

 The government is destroying the NHS.
 But neither medical unions nor the Labour leadership have informed the public about what’s really happening to our health service.
 We urgently need them to join forces and fight to save our NHS.
 So far, they have utterly failed to defend and protect the service that Labour founded — this nation’s greatest achievement.

 We call on the whole union movement and the Labour Party to vigorously:

 • Denounce the privatising Health and Care Act 2022 and educate the nation on how it enables a take-over by American private health insurers.

 • Join forces behind unified strike action to secure full pay restoration for heroic NHS staff, and drive predatory UK and foreign corporations out.